RJMourits/Modelling-the-enslaved-as-historical-persons/README.md

 ### 4.6.
 SlaveVoyages
-[SlaveVoyages](https://www.slavevoyages.org/) models transports of enslaved.
-The data model is similar to [SlaveVoyages](https://www.slavevoyages.org/), but uses the concept SlaveVoyage, which is a much more fitting term to describe the slave transports.
+[SlaveVoyages](https://www.slavevoyages.org/) models transports of enslaved with a data model similar to [SlaveVoyages](https://www.slavevoyages.org/).
+However, SlaveVoyages uses the concept SlaveVoyage, which is a much more fitting term to describe the slave transports.

 |  | Issue | Description	  | Reuse |
 |--|-------|----------------|-------|